 Born in Czechoslovakia, Thomas Riha came to the United States in the late 1940s to attend University of California, Berkeley where he earned a Bachelor’s degree and later a Master’s degree in Russian history.
 After completing his PhD in Russian history at Harvard, he took a teaching post at the University of Chicago.
 In 1967, he joined the faculty at the University of Colorado Boulder as an associate professor.

 From all accounts, Professor Thomas Riha was known as an introverted, neat and precise man who was a stickler for Russian grammar.
 He married a young woman also from Czechoslovakia, but their marriage soured very quickly.
-His wife admitted after his disappearance that the marriage had been arranged, and they had been ill-suited for each other, adding yet another veneer of spy thriller to this story.
+His wife admitted after his disappearance that the marriage had been "arranged in haste," and they had been ill-suited for each other, adding yet another veneer of spy thriller to this story.

 On the night of March 15, 1969, Thomas Riha went missing.
 That much is known.
 The circumstances under which he left Boulder are unknown.
 What is also known is that investigators found his home in disarray, in direct conflict with the orderliness that he was known for.
 Did he leave his home in this state because of a hasty departure under his own steam, or was this the evidence of an ambush and kidnapping?
 Alas, no one knows for sure.
 (Or, rather, someone probably knows for sure, but it’s classified.)